Aberdeenshire West: Constituency profile

-The Aberdeenshire West constituency is an affluent rural constituency located along the western side of the Aberdeenshire council area.
+The Aberdeenshire West constituency is an affluent rural constituency located in the western part of the Aberdeenshire council area.
 To the south of the constituency is Royal Deeside, located along the Valleys of the River Dee, which includes the affluent towns of Aboyne and Banchory and their surrounding rural areas.
-Along the western end of Royal Deeside is the Cairngorms National Park, covering Queen Elizabeth II's estate of Balmoral Castle.
+Along the western end of Royal Deeside is the Cairngorms National Park, covering the royal estate of Balmoral Castle.
 North-east of Deeside is the town of Westhill, which functions as a suburb to the city of Aberdeen.
 North of here, along the Valleys of the River Don in the area known as "Gordon", is Huntly, home to the Gordon Highlanders, and the former Royal Burgh of Kintore, which has developed into an Aberdonian suburb, with a near doubling of the town's population throughout the 2000s.
 The constituency is among the least deprived parts of Scotland, with slight deprivation in the south-west of Huntly, and high rates of affluence elsewhere.

 Oil and agriculture form a significant part of the local economy, with tourist interests around Royal Deeside.
 The constituency also covers the Royal Lochnagar distillery located to the west of Royal Deeside.